Have you ever wondered if millionaires have a different mindset? If so, can those of us who are not millionaires (yet) develop the same?

 9- Stretch the dollar

 The millionaire mindset of stretching the dollar is not to be confused with being cheap.
 They simply hunt for bargains and get excited about a good deal.
 They take vacations, but check to see if the hotel has continental breakfast.
+If a service is needed that they can’t do themselves, they get more than one estimate.
 They cancel cable and pay less for a streaming device, such as Sling TV, instead.
 This doesn’t give us the same visual image of a millionaire on his or her yacht sipping a martini, does it?
 Millionaires are not who you think they are!

 10- Practice gratitude